awenfranklinuts/vend88-agent-portal/agent-portal-website/docs/GENERATE_FORM_API.md

 ---

-## API Endpoint
+## API Endpoints

-### Generate Registration Token
+### 1. Generate Registration Token

 **Endpoint:** `POST /registration/generate`

 **Description:**
-Admin generates a unique one-time registration token and link to send to a customer.
-This token will be used by the customer to fill out the onboarding registration form.
+Admin generates a unique **one-time-use** registration token and link to send to a customer.
+This token will be used by the customer to fill out the onboarding registration form. **Once the form is submitted with this token, it cannot be used again.**

 **Purpose:**
 - Create a secure, unique token for each new registration
 - Generate a shareable link that customers can use to access the registration form
 - Track which admin created the token
-- Set expiration for the token (optional)
+- Set expiration for the token (30 days)
+- **Ensure one-time use** - prevent duplicate submissions with the same token

 ---